Anotheroption4726/saberAlpha/README.md

 ##### On The Ground Duration_timer :
 	- Default Value: 2 (seconds)
-	- Increase: After hitting the ground (while in 'Fall Maxspeed'), the character remains lying down for a longer period of time
+	- Increase: After hitting the ground (while in 'Fall Maxspeed' animation state), the character remains lying down for a longer period of time (doesn't change the speed of the animation)
-	- Decrease: After hitting the ground (while in 'Fall Maxspeed'), the character remains lying down for a shorter period of time
+	- Decrease: After hitting the ground (while in 'Fall Maxspeed' animation state), the character remains lying down for a shorter period of time (doesn't change the speed of the animation)

 ##### On The Ground Stand Up Time_timer :
 	- Default Value: 0.5 (seconds)
-	- Increase: the duration of the 'Stand Up' animation state (triggered after the 'On The Ground' animation state is over) is longer
+	- Increase: the duration of the 'Stand Up' animation state (triggered after the 'On The Ground' animation state is over) is longer (doesn't change the speed of the animation)
-	- Decrease: the duration of the 'Stand Up' animation state (triggered after the 'On The Ground' animation state is over) is shorter
+	- Decrease: the duration of the 'Stand Up' animation state (triggered after the 'On The Ground' animation state is over) is shorter (doesn't change the speed of the animation)

 ##### Crawl Movement Speed_fixed :
 	- Default Value: 10